DAVFoundation/api_doc/source/protocols/drone-charging/index.html.md

       <code class="field">radius</code>
       <div class="type required">required</div>
     </td>
-    <td>Radius in meters around the coordinates in which to listen for bids.
+    <td>Radius in meters around the coordinates in which to search for charging services.
 Specified as an integer</td>
   </tr>
   <tr>
     <td>